-ATA will provide a laptop in the general session rooms.
+ATA will provide a laptop in the larger general session rooms.
 Always bring a copy of your talk on a USB memory stick/drive (even if it has been forwarded in advance) to ensure the latest version of your talk is available onsite.
 Presenters with talks that include animations, such as sound or movie clips, are strongly encouraged to bring their own laptop as backup to ensure compatibility.
-NOTE: Presenters of MTP sessions are responsible for providing their own laptops.
+NOTE: Presenters of Discussion/Debate sessions may be responsible for providing their own laptops.
+ATA staff will alert faculty impacted directly in advance of the meeting if this is a requirement.
 It is important that all references in your presentations are cited properly for copyright laws.
-Please fully note any references on your slides.
-Preferred format: Cooper DS, et al. Thyroid 2009; 19:1167-214.
-Include introductory slides: One side should include your name, title of your presentation, ATA meeting name and date.
-A second slide should include your disclosure information listing any Continuing Medical Education (CME) conflicts of interest.
+Meeting presentations will be recorded with speaker permission so it is important that each presenter fully notes any appropriate references on each slide.
+Preferred format: Cooper DS, et al. Thyroid 2009; 19:1167-1214.
+Include introductory slides: One slide should include your name, title of your presentation, 87th Annual Meeting of the ATA and the meeting date (e.g., October 19, 2017). • A second slide should include your disclosure information listing any Continuing Medical Education (CME) conflicts of interest (see page 9 for CME information).
 A third slide should list your learning objectives noting what participants will learn or will be able to do at the conclusion of your presentation.
 Consult the meeting program chair (or session chair/moderator) if you have questions about the content of your presentation or format of your session.
 Review "Session Time Limits" on page 4 of this document.
 Review "Preparing PowerPoint/Keynote Presentations" on page 5 of this document.
+Review "10 Common Errors in PowerPoint Slide Presentations" on page 5 of this document.